A characterization of positroids, with applications to amalgams and excluded minors: A characterization of positroids and positroid orders

 To illustrate a point that is used at the end of the proof of Theorem \ref{thm:char}, we explain how each $5$-element subset $X$ of $E(M)$ that contains a non-spanning circuit of $M$ fails to be a basis of some matroid $N(I_i,\leq_i)$.
 If $\{1,2,3\}\subseteq X$, then $X$ is not a basis of $N(I_1,\leq_1)$ since $I_1=\{1,2,4,5,7\}$ but at most two elements $j\in X$ satisfy $4\leq_1 j$.
 The cases of $\{4,5,6\}\subseteq X$ (use $I_4$) and $\{7,8,9\}\subseteq X$ (use $I_7$) are similar.
 If $X$ contains a $4$- or $5$-circuit, then $X$ is disjoint from $\{1,2\}$, $\{4,5\}$, or $\{7,8\}$.
 If $X\cap \{1,2\}=\emptyset$, then $X$ is not a basis of $N(I_3,\leq_3)$ since the fifth element of $X$ is less than that of $I_3=\{3,4,5,7,1\}$ in $\leq_3$.
 The cases of $X\cap \{4,5\}=\emptyset$ (use $I_6$) and $X\cap \{7,8\}=\emptyset$ (use $I_9$) are similar.

+Figure \ref{fig:counterexample} shows the rank-$4$ truncation of $M$.
 Applying Corollary \ref{cor:convinterval} to the connected flat $\{3,6,9\}$ shows that the usual order is not a positroid order for the truncation of $M$ to rank $3$ or $4$.
 Indeed, these truncations are excluded minors for the class of positroids (see Section \ref{sec:exmin}).
 Thus, the class of positroids is not closed under truncation. $\circ$ \end{example}

 The proof of the next result shows that (1) the cyclic interval property, (2) a condition that Blum conjectured to characterize base-sorting orders \cite[Conjecture 4.9]{blum}, and (3) a characterization of positroid orders via forbidden induced orders on certain $4$-element rank-$2$ minors can easily be derived from each other.
 The third characterization, while widely known among researchers in the field, seems to never have appeared in the literature.